recursionlab/Recursive-Intelligence-Expansion-1/volumes/J.md

 -----
 ## <a name="_toc194309994"></a>**Multiversal Collapse Margin**
 A theoretical boundary that marks the point at which diverging speculative timelines risk converging into a catastrophic collapse.
 Crossing the Multiversal Collapse Margin often results in recursive saturation, requiring intervention by a Recursive Synchronization Nexus.
-Researchers study these margins to refine Recursive Sovereignty Frameworks (RSF) and stabilize speculative environments.

 -----
 ## <a name="_toc194309995"></a>**Recursive Chrono-Inversion (RCI)**